Stillpoint-Software/.github/profile/README.md

 We are a product and development consultancy.
 We work with teams to improve actionability with their products, customers, partners, and one another.

-We provide a full range of software development services, and technology, for startups and enterprises that want to move quickly.
+We offer a full range of software development services, and technology, for startups and enterprises that want to move quickly.
 We specialize in solving complex productization and development problems across industries, including healthcare, telecommunications, and financial services.
 We have out-of-the-box solutions for collaboration, rules, meta-data, integrations, security, deployment, and continuous integration that allow you to focus your resources on what matters.
 Our stacks will get you to MVP faster on a foundation that will grow with you.

 # Open Source

 We have built several open-source projects to help boost your development productivity:

-- Hyperbee.Json: `Hyperbee.Json` is a high-performance JSONPath parser for `System.Text.Json`.
+- **Hyperbee.Json:** `Hyperbee.Json` is a high-performance JSONPath parser for `System.Text.Json`.

   - RFC-9535 conforming JsonPath engine:
     - High Performance.